Repo Men: Plot

-Later, Remy is seen on a tropical beach, enjoying his freedom with Beth and Jake.
-His text has been published as a book, The Repossession Mambo.
-While Remy talks to Jake, he notices that Jake suddenly disappears, leaving Remy's book on his chair; then Remy sees the beach flicker with static before returning to normal.
-It is revealed that Remy is in a coma, having sustained severe brain damage when Jake knocked him unconscious.
-Jake has paid off Remy's debt for his heart and also paid to link his brain to a neural network, allowing him to live out his life peacefully in a computer generated dream world.
-Beth is unconscious, and Jake says he will take care of her; he then says a sorrowful goodbye to Remy.
-The film ends with Frank delivering a sales pitch for the neural network.
+However, it is revealed that Remy is actually in a coma, having sustained severe brain damage when Jake knocked him unconscious.
+Jake has paid off Remy's debt and linked his brain to a neural network, allowing Remy to live out his life peacefully in a computer-generated dream world; their victory over the Union was merely part of this dream.
+Preparing to deal with an unconscious Beth, Jake says goodbye to Remy, while Frank delivers a sales pitch for the neural network.